Alicia Bonaparte, PhD

 Selected Publications and Manuscripts:

-“Male Claims of Authoritative Knowledge: Physicians’ Discourse for Regulation of Granny Midwives in South Carolina” (in progress).
+Bonaparte, Alicia D. 2014.
+“Male Claims of Authoritative Knowledge: Physicians’ Discourse for Regulation of Granny Midwives in South Carolina” Journal of Historical Sociology.
+(Vol. 26, issue 4).

 “Reproductive Health Matters: Maternal Health Disparities and the Sociological Perspective” (in progress).
 With Christine Morton.